Under a BAP, what does the specified perils coverage cover?

 Prepare for the Florida 4-40 Customer Representative License Test.
 Utilize flashcards and multiple choice questions with hints and explanations.
 Be ready to excel in your exam!

-Specified perils coverage under a Business Auto Policy (BAP) is designed to protect against only the particular risks that are explicitly outlined in the policy.
-This means that only the perils that are named, such as fire, theft, vandalism, and certain natural disasters, are covered.
-If a peril occurs that is not listed in the policy, the business would not be compensated for the loss related to that incident.
+Specified perils coverage under a Business Auto Policy (BAP) is designed to protect against only those risks explicitly outlined in the policy.
+This means that if a peril is not listed in the agreement, then it would not be covered, which leads to a potential gap in protection if other types of incidents occur.

 Subscribe